At the end of Year 12, you deserve your well earned celebration. Whatever you’ve got lined up, we hope you have an amazing time.

 - Plan a safe place you can store any important documents or valuables while you’re away

-We’ve no doubt you’ll take enough outfits to last, but you might also want to remember:
+We’ve no doubt you’ll take enough outfits to last (hopefully enough socks and jocks too), but you might also need:

 - Your ID